-- Feeding product onto the conveyor belt too slowly or too quickly
+- Feeding product onto the belt conveyor system too slowly or too quickly,

 All of these things can lead to a decrease in throughput.
 If your operators are not properly trained, take the time to train them on how to use the system correctly.
 This will help improve overall throughput and prevent production issues.

 When faced with the problem of low throughput, many people immediately think that the solution is to increase the size or speed of the conveyor.
 However, this is not always the case.
-In fact, increasing the size or speed of your material handling system can actually make things worse.
+In fact, increasing the size or speed of your bulk material handling equipment can actually make things worse.